oak-security/cosmwasm-ctf/ctf-05/README.md

 - The owner role is assigned to the `ADMIN` address.

 **:star: Goal for the challenge:**
-- Demonstrate how a unprivileged user can drain all the funds inside the contract.
+- Demonstrate how an unprivileged user can drain all the funds inside the contract.

 ## Scoring